Russian Easter Bread

 - Place into a 180°C/350F preheated oven and bake from 20-30 minutes, depending on the size of your container.
 If the top is starts to burn, cover with foil and continue to cook.
 Using a thin wooden skewer, pierce the Kulich, and remove the skewer to test if it is done.
 If dough sticks on skewer, keep in oven for 5 more minutes and check again.

 - Allow to cool on a baking rack.
 When it is room temperature, Mix the icing sugar, milk and vanilla together.
-Pour the glaze over the Kulich and top with colourful candy sprinkles.
+Pour the glaze over the Kulich and top with colorful candy sprinkles.